However, not securing your furniture properly can seriously harm your little ones and even have fatal consequences.

 IKEA MALM chest of drawers come in various sizes, but should always be affixed to the wall when used in a child's bedrooms

-As a result of the recall, which only applies in the US, customers will be offered a refund or a free wall-anchoring repair kit, but advice is that if you own a MALM product and have not attached it to a wall, you should take it out of the reach of children.
+As a result of the recall, which only applied in the US, customers were offered a refund or a free wall-anchoring repair kit, but advice is that if you own a MALM product and have not attached it to a wall, you should take it out of the reach of children.

 Do you know how to make your furniture safe?Last year, a video released by the same body demonstrated just how easy it is for a child to come to harm simply from furniture in the home.

 The eye-opening film focuses on the risk that furniture can easily topple over when just a little extra weight is applied to it.
 The weight, for example, of a small child.

 The first scene looks like a standard family living room.
 There are kids' pictures on the walls and children's books on shelves.
 To the left of the frame is a tall chest of drawers with a TV stood on top, like you might find in any home.